Understanding the Two Types of BI Users

 Casual users, which make up a whopping 90% of the work force, “use information to do their jobs” but were not hired for the express purpose of analyzing data.
 Reporting and analysis facilitate their primary work responsibilities but do not encompass them.
 Most casual users have little-to-no experience with databases systems; many are executives, managers, and frontline workers.

-Eckerson subdivides casual users into two classes: data consumers and data explorers.
+Eckerson subdivides casual users into two additional types of BI users: data consumers and data explorers.
 Data consumers, as the name suggests, “simply want to consume reports and dashboards created for them.”
 In this case, “consume” refers to running, exporting, and interacting with the report or dashboard.
 Interactions might include such superficial changes as adjusting a filter value, drilling into a report, or resorting a visualization.

 “Data explorers,” by contrast, “are data consumers who occasionally want to edit a report or dashboard or create one from scratch without coding.”
 Both the occasionally part and the without coding part are crucial here.
 A data explorer is still a casual user whose professional focus lies outside the BI space; she has neither the bandwidth nor the training to design highly complex reports.
 She can, however, create a new dashboard using preexisting reports, drag-and-drop fields to do cursory data discovery, and select from a list of aggregation types to perform basic calculations.